 How much time can you realistically dedicate?

-- Weekend Getaways (2-3 days): Perfect for a quick reset, stress relief, or a taste of a wellness practice.
+- Weekend Getaways (2-3 days): Perfect for a quick reset, stress relief, or a taste of a new practice.

 - Week-long Retreats (5-7 days): Allows for deeper immersion, sustained practice, and more significant personal transformation.